-In liquid, the rapid vibration of the tip causes cavitation - the formation and violent collapse of microscopic bubbles.
+In liquid, the rapid vibration of the tip causes cavitation, the formation and violent collapse of microscopic bubbles.
 The collapse of thousands of cavitation bubbles releases tremendous energy in the cavitation field.
 The erosion and shock effect of the collapse of the cavitation bubble is the primary mechanism of fluid processing.

 The probe tip diameter dictates the amount of sample that can be effectively processed.
-Probes with smaller tip diameters deliver high intensity ultrasonic processing, but the energy is focused within a small, concentrated area.
+Smaller tip diameters probes deliver high intensity ultrasonic processing but the energy is focused within a small, concentrated area.
 Larger tip diameters can process larger volumes, but offer lower intensity.

 The choices of a power supply and horns/probes are matched to the volume, viscosity and other parameters of the particular application.
-Horns/Probes are available for both direct and indirect ultrasonic processing.
-The frequently asked questions (FAQ) section has more information on this subject.